open-source-tabletop/cadence-website/docs/recent-changes.md

 ## Next Update

+### Website

+- Added the "Recent Changes" page, so users can see a history of changes without viewing Github.
+- Changed some minor wording of text on the home page.

 ### Devil's Bluff

 - Gang Balances:
-    - Reduced 'Leader' Command attribute from 6 to 5
+    - Reduced 'Leader' Command attribute from 6 to 5.
     - Aces Wild now restricted to one per gang.
     - Hired Guns cannot take equipment.
     - Shotgun, Rifle, and Hunting Rifle points increased.